-- The Shooter must obey all range commands given by the Chief Range Officer/Timer Operator. - Once a shooter is committed to the stage (first round goes down range) the shooter must remain on the stage until it is completed and the shooter has moved to the unloading area to clear all firearms. - Any shooter, guest, or match official who uses foul language, is disrespectful, offensive, rude, or becomes belligerent or threatening in any manner will be disqualified from the event and, at the discretion of the Match Director, may be required to leave the property. - Interpersonal conflicts will not be tolerated. - Good Sportsmanship best defines "The Spirit of the Game."
+- The Shooter must obey all range commands given by the Chief Range Officer/Timer Operator. - Once a shooter is committed to the stage (when the first round actually leaves the barrel) the shooter must remain on the stage until it is completed, and the shooter has moved to the unloading area to clear all firearms. - Any shooter, guest, or match official who uses foul language, is disrespectful, offensive, rude, or becomes belligerent or threatening in any manner will be disqualified from the event and, at the discretion of the Match Director, may be required to leave the property. - Interpersonal conflicts will not be tolerated. - Good Sportsmanship best defines "The Spirit of the Game."
 Be a good sport.
 Have fun.